-For more information regarding the 21st CCLC grant program and competition process, please consult the 21st CCLC Grant Guidelines, which will be available soon.
+For more information regarding the 21st CCLC grant program, competition process, and application guidance, please consult the 21st CCLC Grant Program Application Guidelines for 2019-2020.

 To receive information on future grant competitions, as well as other information related to afterschool programs, email Alison Wineberg to join our listserve.

 DPI hosted three workshops for potential applicants to learn more about the grant requirements and application procedures on December 7.
 A recorded version of the webinar is available upon request.
 Please contact Teri LeSage (Teresa.email@example.com), Tanya Morin (firstname.lastname@example.org), or Alison Wineberg (Alison.email@example.com) to receive a link via email.
 A copy of the slides used in the presentation is available for your review.

 DPI partnered with Dr. Jenell Holstead, of University of Wisconsin Green Bay, to provide a web-based training on conducting a needs assessment for the purpose of applying for 21st Century Community Learning Center grants.
 The recorded training can be viewed by visiting https://www.youtube.com/watch?v=Hv-r8aksJl4.
 Dr. Holstead developed a worksheet that is referenced in the training, and the presentation slides are made available for your use as well.